quadroid/reconstructor/README.md

 Reconstructor
 ========

-In this framework classic JS constructors used in defferent way.
-They are [factory functions⠙][1].
+In this framework classic JS constructor used in different way.
+Now it is [factory function⠙][1].
 See [Fluent JavaScript – Three Different Kinds Of Prototypal OO⠙][2]
 <iframe src="//player.vimeo.com/video/69255635" width="500" height="281" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>